FIBA Basketball World Cup Qatar 2027 Brand Identity Unveiled

-(MENAFN- Gulf Times) FIBA, basketball's world governing body, and the FIBA basketball World Cup Qatar 2027 Local Organizing Committee unveiled today (27/1) the official brand and logo of the tournament.
-This day marks a historic milestone as Qatar will host basketball's most prestigious tournament for the first time in the Middle East.
+(MENAFN- Gulf Times) FIBA, basketball's world governing body, and the FIBA basketball World Cup Qatar 2027 Local Organising Committee unveiled Monday the official brand and logo of the tournament.
+It marks a historic milestone as Qatar will host basketball's most prestigious tournament for the first time in the Middle East.

 The brand identity for the flagship event is rooted in Qatar's history and spirit.
 The logo is inspired by the iconic Qatari Bisht, a garment usually worn by men on special occasions as a symbol of pride and achievement.
 The Bisht wraps around the iconic James Naismith Trophy, blending the nation's cultural heritage with the global passion for basketball.
 The Brand reveal celebrates Qatar's vision to produce a transformative tournament that will leave a lasting legacy for basketball and inspire players, fans, and nations worldwide.